jiejieTop/mqttclient/README.md

 - **Seamless connection of salof**: It is a synchronous and asynchronous log output framework.
 It outputs the corresponding log information when it is idle, and it can also write the information into flash to save it, which is convenient for debugging.

-- **Use the famous paho mqtt library package**
+- **Use the famous paho mqtt library package**.

-- **No other dependencies.**
+- **No other dependencies**.

 ## Online code generation tool

-This project has a code generation tool, which only needs online configuration to generate code, and it is simple and easy to use.
-Code generation tool address: [https://jiejietop.gitee.io/mqtt/index.html](https://jiejietop.gitee.io/mqtt/index.html)
+This project has a code generation tool that only requires online configuration to generate code, which is extremely simple and easy to use.
+The code generation tool address is: [https://jiejietop.gitee.io/mqtt/index.html](https://jiejietop.gitee.io/mqtt/index.html)

 ![Online code generation tool](png/mqtt-tool.png)